sergnio/gio-maps/README.md

 nvm which
 ```

 Congrats!
-Now we simply need to add a `.env` file with the API keys, install, and run the project
+Now we simply need to add a `.env` file with the API keys, install, and run the project.

+**IMPORTANT!**

 Copy the `.env.local` file from the email sent from sergio.
 This can go in your root directory, next to your `package.json`, `app folder`, etc.